 Prof. Dr. Elmar Eisemann

-You are cordially invited to attend our next Computer Graphics and Visualization (CGV) Seminar/ Colloquium, which will be held on:
+You are cordially invited to attend our Computer Graphics and Visualization Research Seminar on Thursday, November 22nd, 2018, 13:00-14:00, at VMB COLLOQUIUMZAAL.

 Eurographics 2018 takes place in the Netherlands!
 Eurographics is the flagship event of the Eurographics Asssociation and the top computer graphics conference in Europe.
 Checkout the program here.

 The registration is now open!
 Early-bird is running until 15th of March.
 All registration fees include full access to the 5-day conference, all social events, the electronic theater, as well as on-site lunch!

 We are looking forward to seeing you in Delft between the 16th-20th of April!